Consensys/EthOn/EthOn_glossary.md

 Groups all EthOn State Object Properties.
 ### StateTransition
 The concept of a transition in a state transition system.
-### SubState
-Substate in the State hierachry.
-The semantics associated with State nesting are as follows: If a system is in the Substate, it also (implicitly) is in the surrounding State (Superstate).
 ### stateRoot
 The Keccak 256-bit hash of the root node of the state trie, after all transactions are executed and finalisations applied.
 ### storageRoot